-Research studies about concrete technology are usually associated to the discovering of new additives that improve concrete strength or durability.
-An example of this is the discovering of the benefits of the fibers for the concrete, such as an excellent tensile & flexural strength, a shock & fatigue resistance, ductility and high durability.
+Research studies about concrete technology are usually associated with the discovering of new additives that improve concrete strength or durability.
+An example of this is the discovering of the benefits of the fibers for the concrete, such as an excellent tensile & flexural strength, a shock & fatigue resistance, ductility, and high durability.
 For this reason, it is not difficult to understand that the global fiber reinforced concrete (FRC) market, in terms of value, is projected to reach 3.09$ Billion by 2021.

 However, the use of this additive is not new in the construction industry.
-Fibers have been always used in different materials with construction purposes similar to concrete like mud-brick walls, rammed walls or lime mortars.
+Fibers have been always used in different materials with construction purposes similar to concrete-like mud-brick walls, rammed walls or lime mortars.

-Let’s talk about fibers more in depth.
+Let’s talk about fibers more in-depth.
 First, it is mandatory to classify fibers in two big groups depending on functionality, geometry or dosage since both have different applications:

 - Microfibers: The main aim is to prevent concrete from cracking in its fresh state or before 24 hours after installation.